-- One of the earliest attempts to statistically motivate a numerical algorithm was due to A. V. Sul'din (1924-1996), working at Kazan State University in the USSR Norden et al. (1978); Zabotin et al. (1996). - After first making contributions to the study of Lie algebras, towards the end of the 1950s Sul'din turned his attention to computational and applied mathematics, and in particular to probabilistic and statistical methodology. - His work in this direction led to the establishment of the Faculty of Computational Mathematics and Cybernetics in Kazan, of which he was the founding Dean.
+- One of the earliest attempts to statistically motivate a numerical algorithm was due to A. V. Sul'din (1924-1996), working at Kazan State University in the USSR. - After first making contributions to the study of Lie algebras, towards the end of the 1950s Sul'din turned his attention to computational and applied mathematics, and in particular to probabilistic and statistical methodology. - His work led to the establishment of the Faculty of Computational Mathematics and Cybernetics in Kazan, of which he was the founding Dean.